-Jonathan Chapman is Professor of Sustainable Design and Director of Design Research Initiatives at the University of Brighton's Professorial Board (Arts & Humanities).
+Jonathan Chapman is Professor of Sustainable Design, Director of Design Research Initiatives and Chair of the University of Brighton's Professorial Board (Arts & Humanities).

 Best known for his concept of emotionally durable design, Professor Chapman's work seeks to reveal the behavioural phenomena that shape patterns of consumption and waste.
-His research into sustainable design – and product life extension in particular – has advanced product design and business thinking in a range of settings, from Sony, Puma and Philips to the House of Lords and the UN.
+His research into sustainable design – and product life extension in particular – has advanced product design and business thinking in a range of settings, from Sony, Puma, Philips and The Body Shop to the House of Lords and the UN.

 Chapman's research tackles our throwaway society by developing radical design strategies for longer-lasting products, materials and user experiences — an approach he calls, 'emotionally durable design'.
 He first established this theory in his monograph, Emotionally Durable Design: Objects, Experiences & Empathy (Routledge, 2005; 2015).
 Today, Chapman's theory of emotionally durable design represents a core sustainable design strategy, and is widely adopted by professional designers, academic researchers and educators worldwide.
 The book is considered an essential point of reference for anyone working at the intersection of product design, user experience and sustainability.

 Chapman's work generates significant media attention, including New York Times, The Guardian, The Independent, and BBC Radio 4 (Something Understood, Material World, Click-On and The Today Programme).
 The New Scientist described him as a 'mover and shaker' and a 'new breed of sustainable design thinker'.